 But here’s the bottom line: have a strong call to action for HOW to book you, disclose your process of HOW clients work with you, and share your tips and stories that show you as an expert in your field.

 Step 7: Get your First Client

 If that doesn’t work right away, network with your local businesses.
-You can help them with their social media, optimizing their website with SEO, making updates, or come up with content marketing, help them start an email list.
-Get active in your community, chamber of commerce and with other biz owners.
+You can help them with their social media, optimize their website with SEO, make updates, or come up with content marketing, and help them start an email list.
+Get active in your community with the chamber of commerce and with other biz owners.

-SIDE NOTE: If you’re thinking you’re not quite ready for paying work, volunteer for a friend who has a business, or with a local business, or your beloved nonprofit.
-One of my favorite places to start is with Pinterest because most business owners don’t have the capacity to learn it and are NOT utilizing the power of Pinterest.
+SIDE NOTE: If you’re not quite ready for paying clients, then volunteer for a friend who has a business, a local business, or your beloved nonprofit.
+One of my favorite places to start is blogging and email marketing.